 3 ways to unpack your social identities in travel:

 1. Think about who is included in the travel experiences around you and who is not.
 Why is that?
 Is the answer related to your travel privileges?

 2. Have a journal nearby to document and write down what you’re feeling and experiencing in relation to your social identities.
 If you don’t have a journal, get a napkin or even your notes app!

 3. Engage with locals to understand more about their experiences.
 Through conversation you can gauge more about the social, economic, and political environment that probably offers some insight into #1.

 Want more?
-Click to check out the video version of this topic below and tune in every Tuesday on IGTV for a new episode (that normally comes before the blog post) for further unpacking!
+Click to check out the video version of this topic below and tune in every Tuesday on IGTV for a new episode (that normally comes before the blog post) for further unpacking of our travel privileges!